Beets are a healthy food that some people crave. Since us humans can nutritionally benefit why couldn’t a pet dog also

-But how about for dogs?
-Are they going to get the same benefit?
-Is it worth the time and expense of giving them beets along with their dog food, or as part of a raw diet?
+We need to distinguish between beets not causing harm to actually being beneficial.
+Is it worth the time and expense of giving your dog some beets along with their dog food, or as part of a raw diet?

 If you’ve got some leftover beets that you couldn’t finish and they’ve been eyeing your plate in hopes of some scraps, there’s no harm in it.